dohoangdungmike/hand-tracking-robot/README.md

-Use Kalman filtering for smoother frame-to-frame tracking, thereby producing clean and stable values.
+ON-GOING: Use Kalman filtering for smoother frame-to-frame tracking, thereby producing clean and stable values.

 Run on a 3D hand model with servo control via Raspberry Pi GPIO